-Things to Do in Abilene on the Fourth of July That Are Easy, Cheap or Free
+Things to Do on the 4th of July That Are Easy, Cheap or Free

 Proudly display your flag, making sure it's worthy of flying.
 Not too faded, not too tattered and not torn.
 If your flag has seen better days, please retire it properly by contacting the Boy Scouts, Lions Club or the American Legion.

 Start the day by playing patriotic music on the Fourth of July.
-Nothing says Independence Day like the Boston Pops, in fact I can’t imagine a 4th of July without this patriotic medley of songs from Americas leading band.
-If you start the day with the Boston Pops and their patriotic medley of songs, you will feel a more genuine sense of patriotic pride.
+Nothing screams Independence Day like the Boston Pops.
+If you'll start the day with the Boston Pops patriotic medley of songs, you'll feel a more genuine sense of patriotic pride.
 Just try it.

-Baking a red, white and blue cake was my daughter Branddy’s patriotic idea.
-She baked a 9 by 13 cake and simply covered it with whipped cream.
-She then arranged blueberries and strawberries to create her patriotic themed cake.
-You should have seen the kids eyes when the saw it for the first time, needless to say there was nothing left at the end of the day.
+Baking a red, white and blue cake has been my daughter Branddy's patriotic idea.
+She bakes a 9 by 13 cake and simply covered it with whipped cream.
+She then arranges blueberries and strawberries to create her patriotic themed cake.
+You should see the kids eyes when the cake comes out.

-Barbecuing is where I rule.
-I am the master of the grill and with eight kiddos I learned early that the best way to please them all (five girls and three boys), I have to cook both hot dogs and hamburgers for the boys, chicken for the girls and plenty of grilled seasonal veggies like corn on the cob, jalapeno poppers, squash and smoked baked potatoes.
-At last I hear peace and quite while all the children eat.
+Barbecuing is my domain.
+I learned at an early age, the best way to please my family is with hot dogs and hamburgers for the boys, chicken for the girls and plenty of grilled seasonal veggies like corn on the cob, jalapeno poppers, squash and smoked baked potatoes.
+At least I know I'll hear peace and quite while the children eat.

-In Abilene we have been very fortunate to have several neighborhood parades through out the years.
-The one I remember the most is the Amarillo Street Parade.
-A few years back I was honored to participate in their parade, usually the Fernandez’s are parade watchers.
-In the past, there have been parades on Jeannette Street, Button Willow Parkway and Mesquite Forrest that I can remember.
-As recent as last year the Meadow Drive and the Lytle Shores homeowners hosted their own neighborhood parades.
-No word on any as of yet (6/20), but there’s still time.
-If you can’t find one, organize your own neighborhood parade.
+Abilene is very fortunate to have several neighborhood parades.
+The ones I recall are the Amarillo Street Parade, Hillcrest, Jeannette Street, Button Willow Parkway and Mesquite Forrest neighborhood parades.
+Recently the Meadow Drive and the Lytle Shores homeowners hosted their own neighborhood parades.
+If you can't find one to participate in or watch, organize your own neighborhood parade.
+Then let us know!

 We always have leftover strawberries and/or blueberries from the cake making ceremony earlier in the day.
 What berry's are left ended up in the ice cream maker.
 Here's the Fernandez family "super easy" recipe for fresh berries ice cream, enjoy!